 Implementing REACH is still a challenging task for Small and Medium Enterprises.
-The REACH Regulation, which entered into force in 2007, plans a last registration phase in 2018.
+The REACH Regulation (entry into force in 2007) deadline (31 May 2018) to register existing chemicals with the ECHA has passed.
 However, the registration is only one aspect of REACH, Regulation, Evaluation and Authorisation/Restriction being the complementary ones.
 All these phases and aspects require constant work from industry as well as active involvement from ECHA, the European Commission and the national competent authorities.
 In order to help its members and other actors in the supply chains, Cefic, the organisation to which Petrochemicals Europe belongs, has developed a number of guidance documents and tools to support companies in the implementation of REACH as well as to enhance harmonisation of procedures.

 Petrochemicals Europe and its sector groups are assisting the industry and its downstream users to implement and comply with REACH.
 Petrochemicals Europe and its sector groups played a major role in facilitating the formation of consortia with an interest with the substances under the umbrella of Petrochemicals Europe and appropriate registration dossiers have been submitted.
 Please visit the website section “All Products” to check the status of the REACH implementation.

 From 2004 to 2014, the EU adopted a number of laws that affected European chemical companies.
 A recent European Commission study concludes the new laws added nearly €10 billion euro per year to the industry’s regulatory costs borne.
 It represents a doubling of regulatory costs for EU chemical producers over one decade.